-Con los contigs generados en el ensamble de lecturas, se pude armar un esqueleto del genoma (scaffold) usando un genoma de referencia que este terminado o cerrado.
+Con los contigs generados en el ensamble de lecturas, se pude armar un esqueleto del genoma (scaffold) usando o no un genoma de referencia que este terminado o cerrado.

 Existe también el programa Scaffold Builder para ensambles en los cuales los gaps se rellenan con Ns.
 Puede usarse en una página web o bien por comandos desde la terminal.
 Se necesitan los contigs ensamblados en formato fasta y la cepa de referencia también en formato fasta.
 Si la cepa de referencia esta en formato GenBank es necesario convertirla con GB2fasta: